Automotive industry in India: Post-1992 liberalisation

 Eventually multinational automakers such as Suzuki and Toyota of Japan and Hyundai and Daewoo Motors of South Korea were allowed to invest in the Indian market, furthering the establishment of an automotive industry in India.
 Maruti Suzuki was the first and the most successful of these new entries, in part the result of government policies to promote the automotive industry beginning in the 1980s.
 As India began to liberalise its automobile market in 1991, a number of foreign firms also initiated joint ventures with existing Indian companies.
 The variety of options available to the consumer began to multiply in the nineties, whereas before there had usually only been one option in each price class.
 By 2000, there were 12 large automotive companies in the Indian market, most of them offshoots of global companies.

 Slow export growth

 Exports were slow to grow.
 Sales of small numbers of vehicles to tertiary markets and neighbouring countries began early, and in 1987 Maruti Suzuki shipped 480 cars to Europe (Hungary).
 After some growth in the mid-nineties, exports once again began to drop as the outmoded platforms provided to Indian manufacturers by multinationals were not competitive.
 This was not to last, and today India manufactures low-priced cars for markets across the globe.
-As of 18 March 2013, global brands such as Proton Holdings, PSA Group, Kia, Mazda, Chrysler, Dodge and Geely Holding Group were shelving plans for India due to the competitiveness of the market, as well as the global economic crisis.
+As of 18 March 2013, global brands such as Proton, PSA Group, Kia, Mazda, Chrysler, Dodge and Geely were shelving plans for India due to the competitiveness of the market, as well as the global economic crisis.